inform-health-informatics/emap-helper/readme.md

 We assume that you're here because you are going to start work with our data science team.
 This **readme.md** file will set-out some pre-requisites, and series of short lessons.
 Your first task will be to learn how to use GitHub for collaboration.

+If you're trying explain to someone else how to get here then go to the [**'noobie'** branch](https://github.com/HYLODE/HySchool/tree/noobie) of the [HySchool repository](https://github.com/HYLODE/HySchool).

 ## Aim

 You are going to create your user own user page, and publish that to the HySchool website.